Two sprints before next playtest; limited settings controls

 Finally, button remapping before the playtest.
 It supports diverse motor patterns, comfort, and performance—small change, big impact on playability and satisfaction.

-IV.
-Outcomes
+V. Outcomes

 Initial impressions